Create a map

 You're now ready to explore the city.

->

-> - Zoom in to the center of the city, west of the 1-45 evacuation route, near the Houston label, until the Buffalo, Brays, and White Oak Bayous appear on the map.
+- Zoom in to the center of the city, near the Houston label, until the Buffalo and Brays Bayou labels appear on the map

->

-> There are several ways to zoom.
+There are several ways to zoom.
 You can click the Zoom In button in the corner of the map or scroll up with the mouse wheel.
 Alternatively, you can press Shift while drawing a box around the area you want to zoom to.

->

-> - If necessary, pan the map until all three bayous are visible.
+- If necessary, pan the map until all bayous are visible.

->

-> Houston has several major bayous (flat, low-lying marshes or wetlands).
+Houston has several major bayous (flat, low-lying marshes or wetlands).
 During a hurricane, these bayous are prone to flooding and can become especially dangerous.
 You may want to keep this area in mind when you later identify high-risk areas.

 - Add a bookmark for the current map extent.
 Name the bookmark Bayous.